-Select the AD attributes in AD that you want to sync with Okta or a downstream appAn abbreviation of application.
-Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. carefully and check to be sure that your organization is using those attributes for their intended purpose.
-If you are mapping the same data from two or more domains into one, you should ensure the data is consistent.
-If the domains share an attribute but that attribute is user for different values, this will create a problem once the attribute is merged into Okta.
+Before you begin your AD integration, select the AD attributes that you want to synchronize with or your downstream applications and make sure that your organization is using those attributes for their intended purpose.
+If you are mapping the same data from two or more domains into one, make sure the data is consistent.
+If your domains share an attribute and it is used for different values, it can create a problem when the attribute is merged into Okta.

-There is a custom attribute "Attribute 1" that is being used in Domain A to store users' employee badge numbers and in Domain B it is being used to store the last four digits of their corporate credit card.
-When you map users from Domain A and Domain B into Okta, Attribute 1 will be mapped as an attribute in Okta.
-However, the value of that attribute will be referring to two different pieces of data depending which user you are looking at.
+For example, a custom attribute "Attribute 1" is being used in Domain A to store users' employee badge numbers and on Domain B it is being used to store the last four digits of their corporate credit card.
+When Domain A and Domain B users are mapped into Okta, Attribute 1 is mapped as a single attribute in Okta.
+However, depending on the user being referenced, the attribute value refers to two different data types.
+To avoid a similar issue:

-- Create completely different attribute mappings between Okta and each of your AD domains.
-In this case, Okta recommends that you still clean up the data at a later time.
+- Create different attribute mappings between Okta and each of your ad domains.
+Okta recommends that you make your attribute values consistent at a later date.

 - Take advantage of Attribute Level Mastering.

-Even if you remove the attribute mapping, Okta still holds the data that has already been imported.
-To actively remove the attribute data in Okta, you will have to intentionally map a blank value to the attribute in the Okta user profile.
+Removing attribute mappings is more difficult.
+If you remove attribute mapping, Okta retains previously imported data.
+To remove attribute data in Okta, you need to intentionally map a blank value to the attribute in the user profile.